oliverychen/oliverychen.github.io/pages/publications/index.md

 - Dasgupta, N., **Chén O. Y.** Basu, R., and Daoud S.S.
 An Application of Unsupervised Learning Methods to Proteomic Data from Colon Cancer. **Contemporary Topics in Mathematics and Statistics with Applications**, Chapter 9 (1): 170-184.
 2013. <a href="{{ site.baseurl }}/files/doc/Dasgupta_and_Chen_Chapter.pdf"><font color="#1122CC">[Chapter]</font></a>

+## Book review

+- Book review of <i>Big Data in Omics and Imaging: Integrated Analysis and Causal Inference</i> by M. Xiong. **The Journal of the American Statistical Association**.

 ## Recent papers